gotchoices/MyCHIPs/doc/Protocol.md

 For example: “Hey, how much do I owe you for that gopher-bomb?“ “Well, here's a QR code that will take you to an https endpoint that yields a JSON object containing just the information you are asking for!”

-The returned JSON would contain:
+The returned object would contain:
 - The address of the entity who will receive the payment (smoke-em-out@chippies.net),
 - The amount payable,
 - An optional listing and descriptions of items contributing to the total,
 - Optional hints about where to find this entity on the network.

-This sequence will be dealt with in more detail in the section below on [lifts](#linear-lift-payments).
+This sequence will be dealt with in more detail in the section below on [lifts](#lift-protocol).
-It can be generalized to the simpler case where an invoice is requested from a direct partner.
+It can be generalized to the simpler case above where an invoice is requested from a direct partner.

 Now we can derive the following state diagram to describe the direct chit protocol from the perspective of a single entity: